Azure/hpcpack-web-portal/index.md

 To update the portal:
 1. Select the release you want to update to, and download the release package, like WebPortal-1.1.16.zip.
 2. Replace the portal on head node(s) with your download.
 The path for portal on head nodes is `%CCP_HOME%bin\WebPortal`, which generally will be expanded to `C:\Program Files\Microsoft HPC Pack 2019\Bin\WebPortal`.
-You may backup the directory if you'd like to.
-Remove all files under the directory, and unzip the new release package into it.
-If your cluster has multiple head nodes, you need to do this on every head.
+You may backup the directory if you'd like to restore it.
+Then remove all files under the directory and unzip the release package into the directory.
+If your cluster has multiple head nodes, you need to do this on every one.

 That's all.
-Now reopen your web portal in browser and you'll see the update.
-You can also validate your new version by accessing `https://{host}/hpc/portal/version`.
+Now reopen your web portal in a browser and you'll see the update.
+You can validate your new version by accessing `https://{host}/hpc/portal/version`.